casper-network/casper-node/utils/nctl/docs/commands-ctl.md

 ## Overview

 The aim of NCTL is to enable a user to spin up a test network within 15-20 seconds.
-Once a network is up & running the user should be able to control each of the node's within the network as well as add new nodes to the network.
+Once a network is up & running the user can control each node as well adding new nodes to the network.
 Hereby are listed the set of NCTL commands to control a test network.

-## Controlling network nodes

 ### nctl-interactive net={X:-1} node={Y:-1} loglevel={Z:-($RUST_LOG | debug)}